How to Analyze a Chord Progression in a Song You Love

 A Real Analysis: The ”50s Progression”

-Let’s analyse the famous 50s progression in C major.
+Let’s analyze the famous 50s progression in C major.

 Chords: C → Am → F → G